 The other goal is to implement the control logic for the actuators, such as the lights, fan and water pump, based on sensor readings.
 We plan to apply PID controllers to keep the plant growing environment at a relative steady condition.
 An interrupt function will be embedded into the design to allow researchers reset the environment parameters and manipulate the actuators remotely based on their observation from the camera.

-If time and funding permitted, we will also investigate the possibility of using robotic arm to achieve more accurate remote operations on the plants.
+If time and funding permitted, we will also investigate the possibility of using robotic arm to achieve more accurate remote operations on plants throughout the growing period.

 Project implementation

 We plan to break the task into three stages.
-On the first stage, Zhengao will in charge of designing 3D models and ordering necessary components to build the plant growing chamber.
+On the first stage, Zhengao will be in charge of designing 3D models and ordering necessary components to build the scaffold of the chamber.
 In the meantime, Weiming will integrate the sensors with the microcontrollers as well as set up the communication channel between the micro controller and the remote server.
 This will take about two months.

 On the second state, we will together assemble the plant growing chamber and mount the microcontroller, sensor and actuator system to the chamber.
-We will also write functions on the server to visualize the data from the sensors.
+We will also write functions on the server to visualise data from the sensors.
 This stage will take up another month.

-Finally, on the third stage, we will together implement the automation algorithms to control the plant growing parameters.
+Finally, on the third stage, we will together implement the automation algorithms to control the plant growing parameters and apply it to chlorophyll fluorescence imaging experiments.
 This will be an iterative design procedure and a test on the stability of the system will be carried on simultaneously.

 Outcomes and benefits